adrianskelton/project3/README.md

 ### **Project Goals**
+- Create a game in python
+- Understand the concepts of the code written and how the code is executed
+- Create data manipulation of an excel spreadsheet using gspread and python
+- Have no bugs and if there are some have them documented

+---

+## **User Experience**
 - Understand the purpose of the site
 - Find out the rules of the game and have them easily understandable
--

----

-## **User Experience**
+- Have the game be fun and informative
+- Give the full fact about the answer if answered correctly
+- Have a scoring system where the player can see their score on the leaderboard

 ### **User Expectations**
+- I want to easily know what this site is for
+- I want to easily and clearly navigate through the site
+- If I need help it is easily available
+- I want to see what my score was at the end of the game
+- I want to enjoy the game and learn something new

 ### **User Stories**